 We made a a brief stop at Lake Tateshina for a homemade hot orange cider and some local vegetables for later.
 We also stopped by one of Japan’s much loved michi-no-eki (roadside stations) and found a newly renovated market full of local produce.
 The Marumero-no-eki has footbaths, bathrooms and so much tempting food you won’t know where to start (but we went with apples as they’re Nagano’s speciality!).

 Lake Suwa’s shores and castle (1-hour drive)

 Lake Suwa is a small resort town set around the largest lake in Nagano.
 There are a whole host of things to do here, from renting a swan boat to learning about geysers.
 The four shrines that make up the Suwa Taisha Grand Shrine can be found along the shores, forming one of the most important shrines in Japan.
-If you park in the waterside area beside the Lake Suwa Geyser Center, you can enjoy views of the lake from the free footbath (and scream your way through the “relaxing” reflexology path if you fancy it).
+If you park the camping car in the waterside area beside the Lake Suwa Geyser Center, you can enjoy views of the lake from the free footbath (and scream your way through the “relaxing” reflexology path if you fancy it).

 A few minutes’ drive away is the impressive Takashima Castle.
 Originally built in 1598 on the shoreside, it was torn down in the Meiji era and rebuilt in its current location in 1970 to exisiting designs.
 There’s a small museum inside, and the surrounding park is landscaped, with additional buildings and bridges to admire.

 Camping: Miyashita Hills Caravan Park (30-minute drive)